-- If the "Audyssey" setting is set to "Off", the "Equalizer" settings are applied (\rightarrow page 49). - When "Audyssey Quick Start" has been used for measurement, the "Audyssey" setting cannot be selected. - · Audyssey equalizing does not work with DSD sources. - These technologies cannot be used when: - a pair of headphones is connected, or - Direct listening mode is selected.
+- If the "Audyssey" setting is set to "Off", the "Equalizer" settings are applied (→ page 52). - When "Audyssey Quick Start" has been used for measurement, the "Audyssey" setting cannot be selected. - · Audyssey equalizing does not work with DSD sources.

-Dynamic EQ
+■ Dynamic EQ

-- ▶ Off - On:
+▶ On: